shkusiak/lax_bracket-cli-app/NOTES.md

         ...
       Execute playoffs

       Ask the user what they would like to do?
         >options: list_results, follow_team, list_brackets, exit, or list_pre_rank

-    IF list_results, shows a list of the final rankings:
+    IF input == list_results, shows a list of the final rankings:
        1. Midddlebury
        2. TCNJ
        3. etc.